symfony/symfony-docs/reference/constraints/Choice.rst

 **type**: ``string`` **default**: ``-------------------``

-This option allows you to customize separator after preferred choices.
+This option allows you to customize the visual separator shown after the preferred choices.
+You can use HTML elements like ``<hr>`` to display a more modern separator, but you'll also need to set the `separator_html`_ option to ``true``.

 .. versionadded:: 7.1